BiMediX2: Bio-Medical EXpert LMM for Diverse Medical Modalities: Qualitative Examples

+\textbf{Multi-stage Training Pipeline: } To assess the impact of each component in our training framework, we evaluate our 8B model at three key stages.
+This staged evaluation allows us to disentangle the individual contributions of vision-language alignment and multimodal fine-tuning. \\ \textit{(i) Baseline}: VLM trained on non-medical Data. \textit{(ii) Stage-1}: Aligning Medical images to the LLM input token space by learning an alignment layer and freezing the Language model and the Vision encoder using our pre-training dataset of 467k instructions. \textit{(iii) Stage-2:} LoRA finetuning with our BiMed-V1.6M dataset comprising a text and image+text dataset across medical image modalities.

+Here the Baseline model is obtained by pretraining the projector on LCS-558K dataset following the LLaVA-pp \cite{hanoona2024LLaVA++} repository.
+The baseline model lacks understanding of medical images which is introduced in our Stage-1 alignment training.
+Finally we LoRA finetune model to obtain our medically instruction tuned model.
+As observed in Tab~\ref{tab:multistage_ablation}, the text based medical evaluation scores do not change with Stage 1 training as we are only training the projector here and the language model performance is therefore consistent.

+\textbf{Evaluation of English Model with Arabic Translation Pipeline:} To further validate the necessity of bilingual instruction tuning, we employed a cascaded translation pipeline for evaluating our English instruction-tuned model (BiMediX2-8B ENG) on the BiMed-MBench Arabic benchmark using popular translation services such as from Google, Alibaba, and Bing.

+While this method yielded slight improvements over the base English model as shown in Tab~\ref{tab:translation_exp}, it consistently fell short compared to our bilingual model.
+These results demonstrate that translation pipelines alone are inadequate for generating medically accurate Arabic responses, highlighting the importance of dedicated bilingual training and instruction tuning.
+Further experiments are detailed in Section \ref{sec:ablation}.

-\subsection{Qualitative Examples}
+\section{Qualitative Examples}

-\textbf{Medical Image Understanding in a Conversational Context}: Fig~\ref{fig:example1} illustrates the capabilities of the BiMediX2 framework in analyzing medical images and providing detailed, context-aware responses.
-The top section showcases a conversation involving a sagittal CT scan of the lumbar spine.
-The model identifies the scan type and explains that it is a vertical slice of the body focusing on the lumbar spine.
-When asked about abnormalities, the model accurately identifies a fracture in the L4 vertebra, providing an explanation of the condition and its potential causes, such as trauma or stress.
-The bottom section features a color Doppler ultrasound scan of the left ovary, identifying a potential abnormality \textit{a left ovarian cyst with a solid component}.
-Our model explains the imaging technique, names the organ, and discusses the detected abnormality, emphasizing the need for further evaluation.
-These examples demonstrate BiMediX2's ability to interpret complex medical images and provide informative responses to assist in \mbox{clinical decision-making.}
+\textbf{Medical Image Understanding in a Conversational Context}: Fig~\ref{fig:main_qualitative} illustrates the capabilities of the BiMediX2 framework in analyzing medical images and providing detailed, context-aware responses in both English and Arabic.
+The top section highlights BiMediX2 analyzing a sagittal CT scan of the lumbar spine, correctly identifying the scan type and diagnosing an L4 vertebral fracture.
+It explains potential causes like trauma or stress and discusses clinical implications.
+In the bottom section, BiMediX2 accurately identifies a female reproductive organ, explains the imaging technique, and detects abnormalities, demonstrating bilingual capabilities in English and Arabic.
+Additional qualitative examples are provided in Section \ref{sec:additional_qualitative}, while Section \ref{sec:failure_case} presents its limitations.